Juniper/terraform-provider-apstra/docs/resources/datacenter_routing_zone_loopback_addresses.md

 Note that the loopback interface addresses within the `default` routing zone can also be configured using the `apstra_datacenter_device_allocation` resource.
 Configuring loopback interface addresses using both resources can lead to configuration churn, and should be avoided.

 Note that loopback interface addresses can only be configured on switches *actively participating* in the given Routing Zone.
+Leaf Switch participation in non-default Routing Zone requires one of these:

+ - A Virtual Network in the Routing Zone is bound to the switch
+ - A Connectivity Template with an IP Link primitive or routing information for the Routing Zones is assigned to the switch
+ - The switch is acting as a DCI gateway for the Routing Zone.

-For Leaf Switch loopback interfaces in non-default Routing Zones, participation requires that a Virtual Network belonging to the Routing Zone be bound to the Switch.
-The Terraform project must be structured to ensure that those bindings exist before this resource is created or updated.
+The Terraform project must be structured to ensure Routing Zone participation by switches mentioned in this resource before the resource is created or updated.

 Requires Apstra >=5.0.0.